opentok/opentok-android-sdk-samples/README.md

 3. Connect your Android device to a USB port on your computer.
 Set up [USB debugging](http://developer.android.com/tools/device.html) on your device.
+    Or launch the Genymotion x86 emulator or the official Android x86 emulator in combination with the Intel HAXM software.

 4. Run the app on your device, selecting the default activity as the launch action.